SeafoodStudios/VINCI/README.md

 # VINCI Programming Language
 VINCI is a general purpose programming language that is numbers oriented and retro.
 It is designed for mathematical equations, educational programming and transitioning from higher to lower level languages.

-> [!NOTE]
-> Please note that VINCI is still in early development.
-Use it at your own risk, because there may be bugs in the code.

 ## Installation
 To install VINCI, run this in your terminal.
 You must have at least PIP and Python 3.11 installed.:
 ```